 \subsection{Evolutionary subsample definition}

-Depending on its mass, a red-giant star can undergo two very distinct evolutionary channels \citep[for details see the monographs by, e.g.][]{Kippenhahn2013, Salaris2005, Pinsonneault2023}.
+Depending on its mass, a red-giant star can undergo two very distinct evolutionary channels \citep[for details see the monographs by, e.g.,][]{Kippenhahn2013, Salaris2005, Pinsonneault2023}.
 The masses of giants in the \apo catalog are dominated by low-mass stars but extend up to $\sim$3\,M$_\odot$ (Fig.\,\ref{fig:ApoMasses}).
 If the stellar mass is M/M$_\odot$\,$\lesssim$\,1.8, the inert helium core degenerates fully before reaching the ignition temperature of He.
 As a result, the star must ascend the RGB and continue to expand while the core heats up.
 With the onset of quiescent He-core burning at the tip of the RGB (up to R/R$_\odot$\,$\simeq$\,200\,$\simeq$\,1\,AU), following a series of off-center helium flashes, the star settles into the RC phase \citep{bildsten2012}.
 Stars more massive than this limit (M/M$_\odot$\,$>$\,1.8) ignite their helium core before it degenerates, doing so at significantly smaller radii on the RGB (200\,$\gtrsim$\,R/R$_\odot$\,$\gtrsim$\,80), and subsequently settle into the 2RC.

 Furthermore, we must consider the differing binary fractions of progenitors of the red-giant stars in the sample.
-On the main sequence, the binary fraction is a strong function of the mass of the primary component \citep{Lada2006}.
+On the MS, the binary fraction is a strong function of the mass of the primary component \citep{Lada2006}.
 The main-sequence progenitors of these more massive stars are early to mid-A-type stars.
-While 40\,-\,50\% of all solar-like dwarf stars (G and mid F) are found to be in binary systems, this fraction increases to 50\,-\,70\% for the more massive early F and A-type stars on the main sequence \citep[e.g.,][]{Offner2022, MoeStefano2017}.
+While 40\,-\,50\% of all solar-like dwarf stars (G and mid F) are found to be in binary systems, this fraction increases to 50\,-\,70\% for the more massive early F- and A-type stars on the MS \citep[e.g.,][]{Offner2022, MoeStefano2017}.

 The precisely seismically inferred masses allow for an effective separation between the degenerate and non-degenerate evolutionary channels in the red-giant phase, enabling tests for these population differences.
-We, therefore, evaluate the binary fraction separately for these two evolutionary regimes (M\,$\gtrless$\,1.8\,M$_\odot$).
+We therefore evaluated the binary fraction separately for these two evolutionary regimes (M\,$\gtrless$\,1.8\,M$_\odot$).